 - Full faith and credit or revenue pledge of each respective community with no taxing limitation for the general bonded debt issued to the Bond Bank. - The pooled debt service reserve fund founded per the bond resolution.
-The reserve fund generally is funded to the tax allowed maximum based on the Bond Bank bonds. - The statutory Bond Bank reserve fund monies available and not pledged to bond issues, which may be used to restore the debt service reserve fund in the event of default. - The statutory right of the Bond Bank, in the event of default, to demand and receive from a State agency any funds held by that agency which are payable to the defaulting municipality. - The moral obligation of the State of Alaska to maintain the debt service reserves at their required levels. - The requirement to seek and successful inclusion of an appropriation in the State's operating budget to replenish the Bond Bank's reserve if there is a draw due to a default. - Credit ratings of 'AA-'/'AA-' from Standard and Poor's and Fitch Ratings.
+The reserve fund generally is funded to the tax allowed maximum based on the Bond Bank bonds. - The statutory Bond Bank reserve fund monies available and not pledged to bond issues, which may be used to restore the debt service reserve fund in the event of default. - The statutory right of the Bond Bank, in the event of default, to demand and receive from a State agency any funds held by that agency which are payable to the defaulting municipality. - The moral obligation of the State of Alaska to maintain the debt service reserves at their required levels. - The requirement to seek and successful inclusion of an appropriation in the State's operating budget to replenish the Bond Bank's reserve if there is a draw due to a default. - Credit ratings of AA-/A+ from S&P Global and Fitch Ratings, respectively.

-c.
 Bond Authorization

 AS 44.85.180(c) was enacted in 1975, limiting Bond Bank bonds outstanding at any time to \$150 million.
 This statute has been amended seven times to gradually raise the limit to the current \$1.7925 billion.
-The Bond Bank's current authority is comprised of \$1.5 billion for political subdivisions, \$87.5 million for the University of Alaska, and \$205 million for Regional Health Organizations.
-Total Bond Bank bonds and notes outstanding as of June 30, 2018, was approximately \$1,141.7 million.
-Thus, the limit on additional bond issuance at that time was approximately \$650.8 million.
+The Bond Bank's current authority is comprised of \$1.5 billion for political subdivisions, including joint action agencies and the Alaska Municipal League's Joint Insurance Association, \$87.5 million for the University of Alaska, and \$205 million for Regional Health Organizations.
+Total Bond Bank bonds and notes outstanding as of June 30, 2019, was approximately \$1,111.1 million.
+Thus, the limit on additional bond issuance at that time was approximately \$681.4 million.